MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 Microsoft is committed to providing you with the information and controls you need to make choices about how your data is collected and used when you’re using Office 365 ProPlus.

 Starting with Version 1904 of Office 365 ProPlus, which is expected to be released in Monthly Channel in late April, we’ll be providing you with new, updated, and improved privacy controls for the following areas:
-- Diagnostic data that is collected and sent to Microsoft about Office client software being used on computers running Windows in your organization.
+- ***Diagnostic data*** that is collected and sent to Microsoft about Office client software being used on computers running Windows in your organization.
-- Connected experiences that use cloud-based functionality to provide enhanced Office features to you and your users.
+- ***Connected experiences*** that use cloud-based functionality to provide enhanced Office features to you and your users.

 As part of these changes, there will be new and updated user interface (UI) elements and policy settings.

-We’ll be providing more information in the coming weeks about these changes, but we wanted to provide this overview for you now to make you aware of the types of changes that are coming.

 > [!IMPORTANT]
 > - These changes will apply to Access, Excel, OneNote, Outlook, PowerPoint, Publisher, and Word.
+> - These changes will also apply to the desktop versions of Project and Visio that come with some subscription plans, such as the Project Online Professional plan or Visio Online Plan 2.
+> - Version 1904 is expected to be available in Semi-Annual Channel (Targeted) in September and in Semi-Annual Channel in January 2020.
 > - We will be extending these new and improved privacy controls to additional Office clients, including Teams, Office for Mac, and our mobile apps.
 We’ll provide more information about those changes in the upcoming months.
 We will continue to carefully listen to your feedback and make improvements across all Office 365 clients and services.

 ## Diagnostic data sent from Office 365 ProPlus to Microsoft